-With time and as new technologies developed, Scripps expanded from its original newspaper business into radio and then television – the first analog and then digital, Marc Loeffler, Senior Program Manager at Scripps commented that “At our company, we’re always looking to the future, and what will help us endure and grow.”
+With time and as new technologies developed, Scripps expanded from its original newspaper business into radio and then television, first analog and then digital.
+Marc Loeffler, Senior Program Manager at Scripps commented that “At our company, we’re always looking to the future, and what will help us endure and grow.”

 In 2017 the company decided to get out of radio altogether and concentrate on expanding its TV offerings.
 At this stage, they realized that expanding their business meant they would be handling multiple financial transactions and complex negotiations with would-be buyers and sellers and that many of their more ambitious projects would need to be handled parallelly.

 As Scripps planned the final move away from its historical involvement in radio, the company needed to share extremely confidential information with a vast array of potential buyers, with many bidders competing for the same stations.
 This meant they had to optimize the technological tools they’d relied on in the past.

 The company’s key requirements at this time were:

 - Ensuring that their data was stored in the most secure virtual environment